 Radwinter Road is a much used route for vehicles and cyclists travelling between Ashdon and the B1053 linking Hempstead with Saffron Walden.

 Two plots of land for sale, both subject to planning permission.
 The plots are approx. 1 acre each.
 They will consist of a large detached residential dwelling on each plot.
-There is also a proposed rural commercial business, which is the third building as shown on the drawing.
+There is also a proposed rural commercial business, which would be more suited on plot 2.
+Please contact us for further information.
 Priced at £350,000 per plot.

 Ashdon Parish is nestled amongst the farmlands of Northern Essex and is home to a thriving village and farming community.
 There are around 850 inhabitants from all walks of life, some born in the area while others have moved in from elsewhere.
 The tradesmen, craftsmen, scientists, businessmen and retired folk living here make up a rich pattern of life.